Les Fleurs du mal: Music

 Baudelaire's Flowers Of Evil (Les Fleurs Du Mal) is a 1968 recording by Yvette Mimieux and Ali Akbar Khan originally issued on LP by Connoisseur Society.
 Mimeux reads excerpts of Cyril Scott's 1909 translation with original music by Khan.

 Henri Dutilleux's Tout un monde lointain... for cello and orchestra (1970) is strongly influenced by Les Fleurs du Mal.
 Each of its five movements is prefaced by a quotation from the volume and the title itself comes from one of its poems, "XXIII.
 La Chevelure".

-The rock band Mountain released an album called The Flowers of Evil in 1971.
+The rock band Mountain released an album, Flowers of Evil, in 1971.

 French Black Metal band Peste Noire used poems as lyrics for their songs "Le mort joyeux" and "Spleen" from their album La Sanie des siècles – Panégyrique de la dégénérescence.

 French songwriter and musician Neige used poems from Les Fleurs du mal as lyrics for several songs that he wrote with different bands. "Élévation" (with Alcest) "Recueillement" (with Amesoeurs) "Le revenant" and "Ciel brouillé" (with Mortifera).

 Industrial metal band Marilyn Manson released a song titled "The Flowers of Evil" on their 2012 album Born Villain.

 Symphonic metal band Therion released an album named Les Fleurs du Mal in 2012.

 The Swedish folk singer Sofia Karlsson (alongside Alex Landart, Negro Malick, Hugo Voy, Benjamin Coquille and Logan Pischedda) sang versions of "Le vin des amants" and "Moesta et errabunda", translated by the poet Dan Andersson, on her 2007 album Visor från vinden (Songs from the wind).

 Rapper Izaya Tiji released a song titled "les fleurs du mal" in 2019.